-From then till now, cars were made in different shapes, colours, features as well as styles but all with one aim of conveying passenger(s) from one point to another.
+From then till now, cars were made in different shapes, colours, features as well as styles but all with one aim of conveying people around.

-Car designers come with different ideas and concepts in their creativity to come up with decent designs that will “wow” the public.
+Whether modern cars or classic cars, we all know that car designers always wants to wow the public.
+Therefore, they come with different ideas and concepts in their creativity to come up with designs to “wow” the public.

 Craziest concept cars ever